 When buying a business, it is necessary to understand the legal form in which it is conducted.
 Most business activity in Germany is carried out through one of the following:

 The federal German law governs these enterprises.
-A corporation (AG, GmbH, UG) is subject to corporate income tax (since 2008, 15 percent), solidarity surcharge (5.5 percent of the corporate tax), trade tax (approximately 14 percent), and VAT (19 percent standard rate).
+A corporation (AG, GmbH, UG) is subject to corporate income tax (CIT) (since 2008, 15 percent), solidarity surcharge (5.5 percent of the corporate tax), trade tax (approximately 14 percent), and VAT (19 percent standard rate).
 A partnership (oHG, KG, GmbH and Co.
-KG) is transparent for corporate income tax purposes (i.e. partnership income is attributed to and taxed in the hands of the partners) but not for trade tax purposes.
-An election to treat a partnership as a corporation is not possible for German tax purposes.
+KG) is transparent for CIT purposes (i.e. partnership income is attributed to and taxed in the hands of the partners) but not for trade tax purposes.
+An election to treat a partnership as a corporation is not possible for German tax purposes yet.
+However, in order to improve competitive conditions for companies, the coalition is planning to introduce an option model that will allow partnerships to be taxed like corporations upon application.

 Limited liability company: Gesellschaft mit beschränkter Haftung (GmbH)